programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 Because Bokeh targets web-browsers for output, it relies on a stand-alone, client-side JavaScript library called BokehJS to render visualizations and handle user interactions.
 The JavaScript library uses the HTML5 canvas for visualization and as input, it accepts JSON objects that dictate what the library should render in the canvas.
 The necessary JSON objects are produced by Bokeh's Python library, and their rendering in the browser is handled seamlessly by Bokeh; the only necessary coding to produce a visualization occurs on the Python side, while the creation of the JSON objects and rendering in the browser is transparent to the user.

 ## Your First Plot

+First, create a new file called `my_first_plot.py` and open it up in a text editor.
+We'll be adding lines to this file to run.

 To implement and use Bokeh, we first import some basics that we need from the `bokeh.plotting` module.